BXPlus/XCoin/reports/week6.md

 Next week:

 We will be finishing fully the synchronization with @Cyrus Pellet and more precisely I will be doing the header synchronization.

+@Malo

+This week I plugged the functions I make in keys into Wallet and transaction and I tried to debug code from Long Vu in transaction.
+Next week I will probably make the contact storage.